Specifying identity provider attribute mappings for your user pool

 ’, and ‘_

 ’ characters).
-You must decode the values before you use them in your application.
+You must decode and parse the individual values before you use them in your app.

 Specifying identity provider attribute mappings for your user pool (AWS Management Console)